THE BEST BOOKS ABOUT OVERLAND TRAVEL

 If you’re like me and you like to read real books, I created this list of my favorite books about Overland and Adventure Travel.

-Undaunted Courage: Meriweather Lewis, Thomas Jefferson, and the Opening of the American West – This excellent book by Stephen Ambrose is about adventure travel in it’s purest form. it is also, quite simply, an excellent book.
+Undaunted Courage: Meriweather Lewis, Thomas Jefferson, and the Opening of the American West – This excellent book by Stephen Ambrose is about adventure travel in it’s purest form.
+It is also, quite simply, an excellent book.
 While this story is a far cry from modern overland travel, it really is a full blown adventure trip.
-Following the early days of route planning and gear organization all the way through the trails and tribulations of the actual trip.
+Following the early days of route planning and gear organization all the way through the trials and tribulations of the actual trip.
 The mystery of the unknown and the thrill of new lands.
 It doesn’t get much more inspirational or educational.

 Jupiters Travels: 4 Years Around the World on a Triumph – Ted Simon’s epic adventure story was the seed that sprouted into the eventual phenomenon Long Way Round.
 A worthwhile read to stoke the adventure fire.

 Long Way Round: Chasing Shadows Around the World – Most people know this series from its incredibly entertaining BBC Series by the same name.
 This book however, is a detailed account of the trip.
 It shares additional information like an actual detailed account of each days mileage and destination.